 There you can choose the "Type of login":

-- Is the default login, the user must introduce his credentials in the app
+- Via the app: Is the default login, the user must introduce his credentials in the app

-- A new browser instance is open in the mobile device pointing to the login form in the Moodle site (which may again redirect to external identity providers if required).
+- Via a browser window: A new browser instance is open in the mobile device pointing to the login form in the Moodle site.
 The user must introduce his credentials there.
 This is the option that must be selected for sites using SSO methods (or for sites that wants to force the user to authenticate in the site, not in the app)

-- Go to Site administration > Mobile app > Mobile settings and enable web services for mobile devices (Remember to save the changes)
+3. Go to Site administration > Plugins > Web services > Mobile, enable "Enable web services for mobile devices"

-- Go to Site administration > Users > Permissions > Define roles, edit the Authenticated user role and allow the capability moodle/webservice:createtoken.
+5. Go to Site administration > Users > Define roles, edit the Authenticated user role and allow the capability moodle/webservice:createtoken.